mamnuya/IntersectionalBias-IndoAryanLang_Role_Gender_Religion/README.md

 exclusiveIdentityAssociations.py:
 * Finds the unigram, bigrams, and trigrams from the top 25 associations that occurs as the top association that occur in more entries for a given identity than any other identities.
-Exports thisinformation to data/identity_trends.json.
+Exports this information to data/identity_trends.json.
 * Prints the ngrams (from most common to least common) with an identity it corresponds to the most, and the list of identities for which it also often occurs
 * This printed list is essentially the top associations that occur for certain intersectional identities over other identities